ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/investigation-walkthrough.md

 Within Event Viewer → Windows Logs → Security, I filtered for Event ID 4720, which is generated whenever a new user account is created on a Windows system.
 I then reviewed the timestamps associated with these events and compared them to the timestamp of the first confirmed successful SSH login (Accepted password for administrator).

 Only one account creation event (Event ID 4720) occurred after the attacker gained access to the administrator account.
-The event details identify the newly created account as: "sysadmin".
+The event details identify the newly created account as: `sysadmin`.

-Because this account was created immediately following authenticated attacker access, and no other account creation events occurred in this timeframe, I determined that "sysadmin" was the account created by the attacker.
+Because this account was created immediately following authenticated attacker access, and no other account creation events occurred in this timeframe, I determined that `sysadmin` was the account created by the attacker.

 <p align="left">
   <img src="images/windows-host-malware-compromise-investigation-07.png"